testcontainers/testcontainers-java/docs/troubleshooting/results/docker_for_mac_not_running.md

-# Docker for Mac not running
+# Docker for Mac is not running

 Please properly install and start Docker for Mac first: